8 Lessons Learned During “Stay At Home” Online School

 They say it takes 21 days to cultivate a habit.
 We are at the end of week five or 35 days into online learning from the stay at home order.
 At the beginning of the order, I had no idea how this home schooling business was going to go down.

 When my kids were little, I was a total type A mom with their eating, napping and bedtime routine down to a schedule.
 It was time to reclaim that mom because she was really good at staying home with four kids.
-It was imperative to succeed at distance learning, I needed a plan.
+It was imperative to succeed at distance learning and an online high school program, I needed a plan.
 Now five weeks in and at least two or more to go, here’s where we are now:

 - My kids’ teachers are absolute SAINTS AND ROCKSTARS.
 They are with my kids all day long and continue to have what seems like boundless energy.
 I’m tired after five weeks.

 - Sticking to a schedule is absolutely crucial to success.
 Oddly enough, these last five weeks have been flying by because everyone knows what they should be doing at a specific time during the day.

 - Mandatory outside time has been an essential part of our day.
 It is true that we all need to burn off some energy from being cooped up inside.
 As long as my kids get at least 1-2 hours outside, the annoyance level decreases ten fold.